-Budgets are one of the most influential tools for organisations because without funds, policies and c. programmes cannot be implemented.
+Budgets are one of the most influential tools for organisations because without funds, policies and programmes cannot be implemented.
 Budgets influence a project's overall objectives and reflect the strategic priorities of the organisation.
-Although budgets are usually perceived as being gender-neutral or simply a set -ality, human rights and inclusion of LGBTI+ people, and has implemented gender mainstreaming strategies for the past 20years.
 Over the past decades Hivos has explicitly dedicated at least 15% of its institutional budget to gender equality, by supporting women and, to some extent, LGBTI+ organisations.
 However, gender transformative approaches have not always been addressed sufficiently and are rarely budgeted for outside the thematic areas of women's empowerment, sexual rights and diversity.
 Following staff interviews and programme reports, it has been concluded that gender transformative approaches need to be addressed primarily at the programme level.

-Such a focus calls for a contextualised understanding of gender and diversity issues within each programme, by identifying concrete opportunities for gender mainstreaming.
-To continue with the above trend, enhancing Hivos track record and bearing in mind the current funding landscape, we propose a few tools that will ensure that:
+Such a focus calls for a contextualised understanding of gender and diversity issues within each programme, by identifying concrete opportunities for gender mainstreaming.14 To continue with the above trend, enhancing Hivos track record and bearing in mind the current funding landscape, we propose a few tools that will ensure that:

 - a.
 The value of gender and diversity to Hivos's competitive advantage is recognised by all staff (through tools such as gender equality and diversity sensitivity training); - b.
-Programme objectives include a gendered outcome connected to a budget from the outset of programme development process (through tools such as ToC trainings), and;
+Programme objectives include a gendered outcome connected to a budget from the outset of programme development process (through tools such as ToC trainings), and; - c.
 Different gender and diversity indicators are included in proposal development through a checklist or key questions in the proposal development phase, and a clear set of questions in Osiris management system to enable us track progress (see updated questions for Osiris).